-Statements to Participants.-Trustees or issuers of IRAs or SEPs must provide participants with a statement of the December 31, 1995, value of the participant's account by January 31, 1996, in any written format.
-Trustees or issuers of IRAs must provide participants with contribution information by May 31.
-You are not required to provide information to the IRS or to participants as to whether a contribution, the participant is not required to tell you whether a contribution is deductible or nondeductible.
+Statements to Participants.-Trustees or issuers of IRAs or SEPs must provide participants with a statement of the December 31, 1996, value of the participant's account by January 31, 1997, in any written format.
+Trustees or issuers of IRAs must provide participants with contribution information by June 2.
+You are not required to provide information to the IRS or to participants as to whether a contribution is deductible or nondeductible.
+In addition, the participant is not required to tell you whether a contribution is deductible or nondeductible.

-If the trustee or issuer furnished a statement of the fair market value of the IRA to the participant by January 31, 1996, and no contributions were made to the IRA by the participant for 1995, the trustee or issuer need not furnish another statement (or Form 5498) to the participant to report zero contributions.
-However, Form 5498 must be filed with the IRS by May 31, 1996, to report the December 31, 1995, fair market value of the IRA.
+If the trustee or issuer furnished a statement of the fair market value of the IRA to the participant by January 31, 1997, and no contributions were made to the IRA by the participant for 1996, the trustee or issuer need not furnish another statement (or Form 5498) to the participant to report zero contributions.
+However, Form 5498 must be filed with the IRS by June 2, 1997, to report the December 31, 1996, fair market value of the IRA.
 This rule also applies to beneficiary accounts under the inherited IRA rules below.